Contrast-Security-OSS/docs/content/admin/manage_orgs/ManageAccessGroups.md

 * **View:** Allows users to see an application's score, libraries and vulnerabilities, and add comments
 * **Edit:** Allows users to manage an application's vulnerabilities as well as basic application management functions
-* **Rules Admin:** Allows users all the capabiity of the Edit role plus the ability to manage security rules for an application
+* **Rules Admin:** Allows users all the capability of the Edit role plus the ability to manage security rules for an application
 * **Admin** Provides full access to configure an application

 ### Managing Organization Groups